News at Mason

 Only their buses hadn’t returned from repairs and refueling, leaving the frustrated and worn-down team members to again practice instead.
 Only Smeraldo and her teammates remained determined to make the best of the bad situation, and it turned out to be the best practice that she could ever remember.
 They managed just two hours at the beach following the return of the buses, and the nearby laundromats were either full, broken or or closed by the time they returned.

-But it’s what Smeraldo took away from the unexpected events that sustains her now.
+But it’s what Smeraldo took away from the unexpected events that sustains the Honors College student now.

 “I laughed, I cried and yelled with everyone in the corps that night,” she said.
 “I learned that shared suffering is honestly the best way to connect with people and make the strongest relationships.
 I learned that you can still work hard and succeed and have fun doing it when you have a good attitude and remember all the things you are grateful for.”